The 2015 contest will take place Saturday and Sunday, July 25–26.

 Q: How many people can be on a team?

-Q: Is there one of every prize for every team member?
+Q: Is the team prize for each team member?

 Q: Can I play with form?